cursusdb/cursusdb/readme.md

 ```
 ![img_7.png](images/img_7.png)

+On inserts every document will get a unique ``$id `` key which is unique across all nodes.

 ![img_8.png](images/img_8.png)

 If we try and insert the same document we will get an error stating an existing document already exists.
 This is because we set ``email`` with and ``!``